Memory Care – Assisted Living for Seniors with Dementia

 Homecare includes light housekeeping, medication administration, and personal care like bathing and dressing.
-In Northeast Florida, homecare can cost anywhere from $24 to $36 per hour.
+In Jacksonville Florida, homecare can cost anywhere from $24 to $36 per hour.
 Multiplying out at 24 hours of care/ 7 days a week, this comes up to a range between $210,000 to $315,000 a year.
 In comparison, the price is much less in an assisted living memory care community for a loved one, with annual costs ranging from $66,000 to $96,000 a year.

-Long Term Care (Nursing Homes) in Northeast Florida range in price from $8,000 to $12,000 a month.
+Long Term Care (Nursing Homes) in Jacksonville Florida range in price from $8,000 to $12,000 a month.
 Medicaid does pay for LTC facilities when the senior qualifies both medically and financially.
 It’s important to note that most seniors with dementia don’t need the level of skilled nursing care provided in nursing homes.

 When Assisted Living Makes Sense for Seniors with Dementia